nitro-stack/nitro-workshop/docs/env.md

 - [Azure Functions Core Tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local#v2?WT.mc_id=nitro-workshop-yolasors) to test your functions locally.
 - A code editor of your choice.
 If you don't have any code editor installed on your machine, you can install [Visual Studio Code](https://code.visualstudio.com?WT.mc_id=nitro-workshop-yolasors).

-An Azure account is also needed to create resources and deploy the application.
-If you don't have an account, you can [create one for free using this link](https://azure.microsoft.com/free/?WT.mc_id=nitro-workshop-yolasors).
-It includes free credits, more than enough to cover usage for this workshop 😉.

 ### Alternative: using Docker and Visual Studio Code

 If you have Docker and Visual Studio Code installed on your machine, you can use the [Remote Development extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack&WT.mc_id=nitro-workshop-yolasors) and a pre-made Docker image with everything needed installed.